lethang7794/devops-book/chap-09.md

       - (a) detect the change has happened
       - (b) invalidate or update 20 caches.

-[^19]: Valkey is a fork of Redis that was created after Redis switched from an open source license to dual-licensing
+[^19]: Valkey is a fork of Redis that was created after Redis switched from an open source license to dual-licensing.
 [^20]: You can you DynamoDB as a replacement for Redis.
 [^21]: _Cache hit ratio_ is the percentage of requests that are a cache hit
 [^22]: The name metadata may be different from the file name.